Privacy Policy

 6. Not all cookies and other technologies used by the Service involve the processing of personal data, however, if these tools involve the processing of personal data, the Controller informs that:

 b) In the case of other cookies and information generated by technologies used in the Service, the legal basis for processing is Article 6(1)(a) of the GDPR, i.e., user consent.
-Providing this data is voluntary, and withholding consent does not affect the ability to use the service; however, not expressing it may have a negative impact on the reception and presentation of the Service’s content – especially multimedia content.
-Withholding it will also prevent the Service Owner from performing analyses and advertising activities described above.
+Providing this data is voluntary, and withholding consent does not affect the ability to use the Service; however, not providing it may have a negative impact on the use and presentation of the Service’s content – especially multimedia content.
+Withholding it will also prevent the Service Owner from performing the analyses and advertising activities described above.

 II.
 Contact Form, Phone Contact, Email Contact